cakerug/ai-in-healthcare-utaustin-assignment7/README.md

 We provide the `results/` that were used in the paper.

-We also include a scratch.ipynb which displays results.
+We also include a results_analysis.ipynb which displays results.